-14.8 WINDOWS
+14.7 WINDOWS

-The window frames are constructed from aluminum and have insulated glass in them.
+The window frames are constructed from PVC and have insulated glass in them.
 All of the windows were tested and/or inspected.
+All of the windows tested and/or inspected were found to be functioning as intended.

-14.9 SMOKE DETECTORS
+14.8 SMOKE DETECTORS

-There is a smoke detector in each of the bedrooms and in the hallway outside of the bedrooms.
+There is a smoke detector in the hallway outside of the bedrooms.
+Additional smoke detectors should be installed inside the bedrooms near the door.